 To live a spiritual life, we need others who are walking the same path for mutual support.
 We are responsible to choose a spiritual milieu where we can grow and mature.
 We can choose friends, books, churches, art, music, places to visit and people to spend time with that collectively provide a milieu where God’s mustard seed in us can grow into a strong tree.

-The above series of reflections is based on Henri Nouwen’s book, Here and Now, Living in the Spirit (London: Darton, Longman and Todd Ltd, 1994), 75-82.
+The above series of reflections on aspects of prayer is based on Henri Nouwen’s book, Here and Now, Living in the Spirit (London: Darton, Longman and Todd Ltd, 1994), 75-82.

 Australian readers may find good values at Fishpond which sells discounted books and delivers them postage-free.

 Here is something related to the above aspects of prayer from the inspired writings by Eileen Caddy.

 Take time to be still